pgxman/pgxman/spec/pgxman.yaml.md

-# PGXManFile
+# pgxman.yaml

-A `PGXManFile` is a YAML configuration file used to declare a collection of PostgreSQL extensions for installation via PGXMan.
+A `pgxman.yaml` is a YAML configuration file used to declare a collection of PostgreSQL extensions for installation via PGXMan.
-It serves as an input file for the command `pgxman install -f PGXManFile`, defining the required extensions, their versions, and the targeting PostgreSQL versions.
+It serves as an input file for the command `pgxman install -f /PATH_TO/pgxman.yaml`, defining the required extensions, their versions, and the targeting PostgreSQL versions.

 ## Fields

 ### `apiVersion`

-- **Description**: Defines the API version of the PGXManFile to ensure compatibility with PGXMan.
+- **Description**: Defines the API version to ensure compatibility with PGXMan.
 - **Type**: String
 - **Required**: Yes
 - **Supported Values**: As of now, only `v1` is supported.